RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	mitigation	involves	fixing	the	exploit	or	putting in	place	appropriate	countermeasures	to	prevent	the	exploit.
 This	is the	most	common	approach	to	handling	risk	and	vulnerabilities.

-### Question # 25 - 	During	the	assessment	phase	of	a	risk	evaluation,	what	are	the	two	typesof	tests	that	are	performed?
+### Question # 25 - 	During	the	[assessment	phase	of	a	risk	evaluation],	what	are	the	two	types of	tests	that	are	performed?
 A.	Internal	and	external
 B.	Technical	and	managerial
 C.	Physical	and	logical
 D.	Qualitative	and	quantitative
 Answer: D.

-The	two	types	of	tests	performed	during	a	risk	assessment	are qualitative	and	quantitative.
+**The	two	types	of	tests	performed	during	a	risk	assessment	are qualitative	and	quantitative**.
 Qualitative	tests	involve	a	review	of system	and	process	documentation	as	well	as	interviews	with developers,	systems	staff,	and	security	personnel.
 Quantitative assessments	are	data	driven	and	use	measurable	factors	that	can	have mathematical	comparisons	done	on	them.

 A	is	incorrect	because	internal	and	external	are	typical	types	of	audits that	are	performed	but	are	not	types	of	risk	assessment	tests.